 –Title: “Care of Cattleya” written by Smithsonian Institute, includes a summary of the main topics presented here.

 –Title: “Culture Sheet for Cattleyas” written by AOS, American Orchid Society has a detailed page of information on Cattleyas.

 –Title: “Cattleya Orchids“ written by Sandra Tuinstra, published on NDSU talks about different aspects of orchids, not properly their care, but their story.

-Now that you know all about Cattleyas, in terms of temperature, light, shade, humidity, flowering, repotting and fertilization, it’s time to get your hands dirty.
-Check out some of our tutorials on how to design a great floral design or build a terrarium with orchids.
+Now that you know all about Cattleyas, in terms of temperature, light, shade, humidity, flowering, repotting and fertilization, how about some more articles about Cattleya orchids?

 If this information was of any help or clarified any doubts you had, please mention so in the comments.
 We love to interact with other orchid enthusiasts, and can share from our experiences.
 Share this page with a friend who has an orchid, comment, or give me a thumbs up 😊 in the comments below.

 Orchid care is my passion, and I hope it shows in my writing.
 With over 5 years of experience in writing numerous articles and researching about orchids, 2 published books in orchid-care, and being a landscape designer in the Brazil where I incorporate orchids both in indoor and outdoor spaces, I write every article on Orchideria myself.
 My vision is for every person who owns an orchid to fall in love with how it is cultivated and find peace by immersing themselves into the world of orchid care.
 You can trust what you are reading since every single article on my website is unique and backed up by books, reviews, articles, studies, and tests.
 I offer in-depth and reliable information for all orchid growers, experts and beginners alike.